ivletest/spent/README.md

 # spent

 ## Yarn
-The repo is using Yarn workspaces, so you must install yarn.
+The repo is using Yarn workspaces, so you must use yarn.

 ## Environment file
 In the server folder put .env file formatted like